La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 tcika
 : $x_1$ (hours, minutes, seconds) is the time of event $x_2$

-In Lojban times are always the times of something.
-So we ask what the time is of **ti**, meaning _this event/thing_, or, in other words _now_.
+In Lojban, times are always the times of something.
+So we ask what the time is of **ti**, meaning _this event/thing_, or, in other words, _now_.

 **li**, a prefix for numbers, is used for timestamps too.

-- **cacra bu** is a prefix signalling that the number of hours follows.
+- **cacra bu** is a prefix signaling that the number of hours follows.
 24-hour time is used almost always in Lojban.
-- **mentu bu** is a prefix signalling that the number of minutes follows.
+- **mentu bu** is a prefix signaling that the number of minutes follows.
-- **snidu bu** is a prefix signalling that the number of seconds follows.
+- **snidu bu** is a prefix signaling that the number of seconds follows.

 > **li cacra bu pa pa mentu bu pa no**
 > _11:10 (Ten minutes past eleven)_